-- A and X Series devices have an integrated temperature sensor on their controllers.
-This may be polled in ASCII using the command driver.temperature.
-Please see the Quick Command Reference section for more details. - A K-type thermocouple or other temperature sensor may be mounted to the stage to monitor temperature in order to reduce the risk of overheating.
+A and X Series devices have an integrated temperature sensor on their controllers.
+This may be polled in ASCII using the get system.temperature command.
+Please see the protocol manual for more details.

+A K-type thermocouple or other temperature sensor may be mounted to the stage to monitor temperature in order to reduce the risk of overheating.
 The thermocouple should be attached to the device's motor housing.
 An example of a proper mounting location is shown below.

-2.1.2.
 Duty Cycle and Run and Hold Currents

-The default run currents on Zaber vacuum devices are set lower than their non-vacuum counterparts however under high duty cycles they may have to be further lowered.
+The default run currents on Zaber vacuum devices are typically set lower than their non-vacuum counterparts, however under high duty cycles they may have to be further lowered.
 Combining low run and hold currents with a reduced duty cycle will often prevent overheating in all but the most extreme of cases.

 It is good practice to reduce the hold current as much as is practical for vacuum devices.
-Positioners with an A pitch leadscrew often do not need a hold current at all to maintain their position.
+Positioners with an A pitch lead screw often do not need a hold current at all to maintain their position.
 Reducing the hold current is an easy way to reduce the heat generated by your vacuum stage or actuator.